 Traps off the Trail

-Continue north and disarm a second trap, beyond which you’ll find the estate of Bartholomew Delgado, along with the man himself.
+Continue north and disarm a second trap and loot a stump for some gems, then continue north to find the estate of Bartholomew Delgado, along with the man himself.
 First find [Perception 22] and disarm [Trickery 22] a trap along the front of his fence to the west, then head east of his house to find [Perception 7] some rocks you can loot for a Dwarven Helm Shard.

 Bartering with Bartholomew